Arturo Ressi – World Trade Center Engineer

 Guy Tozzoli – Port Authority of New York & New Jersey

-Carl Sellinger – Former Port Authority of New York and New Jersey Employee
+Carl Sellinger – Former Port Authority of New York & New Jersey Employee

 Charles Maikish – World Trade Center Engineer